Buca di Beppo: History

-However, on May 22, 2006, the company announced that it would be keeping the Vinny T's stores, but converting them to Buca di Beppo locations.
-On September 25, 2006, Buca, Inc. sold their 11 Vinny T's of Boston restaurants to Bertucci's Corp. for $6.8 million.
+Buca attempted to sell the Vinny T chain, but by May 2006, the company announced that it would instead convert the Vinny T's stores into Buca di Beppo locations.
+On September 25, 2006, Buca, Inc. sold its 11 Vinny T's of Boston restaurants to Bertucci's Corp. for $6.8 million.

-On June 7, 2006, Micatrotto and two other former Buca executives were charged with stealing more than US$200,000 from the company.
+On June 7, 2006, the SEC filed securities fraud charges against Micatrotto, former CFO Greg Gadel, and former Controller Daniel J. Skrypek for stealing more than $200,000 from the company.

-On August 5, 2008, Planet Hollywood's parent company, Planet Hollywood International, Inc., agreed to purchase the Buca chain for US$28.5 million.
+On August 5, 2008, Planet Hollywood's parent company, Planet Hollywood International, Inc., agreed to purchase the Buca chain for $28.5 million.
 Under terms of the deal, Buca became a wholly owned subsidiary of Planet Hollywood.
 Its founder, Robert Earl, restored Buca di Beppo's gaudy decor of photographs covering walls.

 In 2011, Buca moved its headquarters from Minneapolis to Orlando, Florida, home of its parent company, citing financial incentives.
 In 2012, Rick Tasman was named CEO & President.
 In 2015, Rich Saultz was named the new CEO & President and is currently in that position.

 By 2016, the company had 100 locations in the U.S. and U.K.

-As of 2019, the chain has 77 restaurants in 24 states; Honolulu is the highest-grossing location.
+As of 2019, the chain has 77 restaurants in 24 states; Honolulu was the highest-grossing location.
 In 2019, Earl Enterprises announced that a point-of-sale credit card breach affected credit-card users who visited Buca (or other Earl Enterprise-owned restaurants) between May 23, 2018, and March 18, 2019.

+In November 2024, Main Street Capital Corporation (NYSE:MAIN) (“Main Street”), a Houston-based private investment firm, acquired Buca di Beppo following the company’s August 2024 bankruptcy filing.
+To lead its resurgence, Main Street has partnered with Atlanta-based Jackmont Hospitality Inc. (“Jackmont”) to oversee operations as the brand embarks on the next chapter of growth.

+Bankruptcy

+On August 1, 2024, Buca di Beppo closed 13 underperforming restaurants nationwide, caused by impacts of the COVID-19 pandemic as part of the decision.

+On August 5, 2024, Buca di Beppo filed for Chapter 11 bankruptcy.
+The company announced it would use bankruptcy proceedings to improve operations and will also sell itself.
+On November 6, 2024, it was announced that Buca di Beppo would be sold to private equity firm Main Street Capital Corporation for $27 million after a deal was approved in bankruptcy court on November 1.